lindbrook/packageRank/README.md

 #### Bioconductor

 For Bioconductor packages, use `bioconductorDownloads()`.
-Note that logs are aggregated to the month or the calendar year, so dates must either be “yyyy-mm” or “yyyy”.
+Note that because logs are aggregated to the month or calendar year, dates must either be “yyyy-mm” or “yyyy”:

 ``` r
 # Downloads from June 2015 through June 2019